MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/daterangesearchparameter.md

 ---
-title: DateRangeSearchParameter Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: DateRangeSearchParameter Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: The date range search parameter that you can include when requesting keyword ideas.
 ---
-# DateRangeSearchParameter Data Object
+# DateRangeSearchParameter Data Object - Ad Insight
 The date range search parameter that you can include when requesting keyword ideas.

 For more information about the significance of the date range search parameter, see *MonthlySearchCounts* with the [KeywordIdea](../ad-insight-service/keywordidea.md) object.